Diversity from Human Feedback: Experiments

 The following QD metrics are considered.
 1) \textbf{QD-Score}: The total sum of the fitness values across all solutions in the oracle CVT archive.
 It can measure both the quality and the diversity of the solutions.
 2) \textbf{Max Fitness}: The largest fitness value of the solutions in the archive.
 It can measure the quality of the solutions.
 3) \textbf{Coverage}: The total number of solutions in the oracle CVT archive.
 It can measure the diversity of the solutions.

 The results are shown in Figure~\ref{fig:algo-metrics}.
 The QD-Score and Coverage are more related to the goodness of the learned behavior.
 In general, the higher the accuracy of the learned behavior, the higher QD-Score obtained.
-As shown in Table~\ref{tab:accuracy} and \ref{tab:algo-metrics}, the average rankings of the accuracy of behavior and QD-Score are consistent: Oracle $<$ DivHF $<$ DivHF w/o CE $<$ DivHF w/o BT $<$ DivHF-Vanilla $<$ Auto-encoder.
+As shown in Tables~\ref{tab:accuracy} and \ref{tab:algo-metrics}, the average rankings of the Preference Accuracy of behavior and QD-Score are similar: Oracle $<$ DivHF $<$ QDHF, DivHF w/o CE, DivHF w/o BT $<$ DivHF-Vanilla $<$ Auto-encoder.
+The rankings of the average ratios are also similar, except for DivHF w/o CE, which has a worse average ratio due to its poor performance in Ant.
 We can also observe from Figure~\ref{fig:algo-metrics} that compared with the oracle behavior descriptor, the QD-Score and Coverage of DivHF still have a large gap, implying that further improvement is expected in the future.

 Furthermore, we visualize the solutions in the oracle behavior space and the learned behavior space.
-As shown in Figure~\ref{fig:solution-visualization}, the sub-figures (a) and (c) denote the oracle behavior space, and the sub-figures (b) and (d) denote the learned behavior space.
-The color in sub-figures (a) and (b) denote the quality of the solutions.
-In sub-figure (c), we use different colors (black, red, pink, and purple) to color the oracle behavior space.
-Then, we map the solutions with their colors to the learned behavior space, i.e., sub-figure (d).
-Sub-figures (c) and (d) show a clear resemblance between the oracle space and the learned behavior space: the oracle behavior space can be recovered roughly by rotating the learned behavior space counterclockwise.
+As shown in Figure~\ref{fig:solution-visualization}, the sub-figures~(a) and (c) denote the oracle behavior space, and the sub-figures~(b) and (d) denote the learned behavior space.
+The color in sub-figures~(a) and (b) denote the quality of the solutions.
+In sub-figure~(c), we use different colors (black, red, pink, and purple) to color the oracle behavior space.
+Then, we map the solutions with their colors to the learned behavior space, i.e., sub-figure~(d).
+Sub-figures~(c) and (d) show a clear resemblance between the oracle space and the learned behavior space: the oracle behavior space can be recovered roughly by rotating the learned behavior space counterclockwise.
 This indicates that the learned behavior space captures the essence of the oracle behavior space.